 The rules and regulations for opening a bike shop

 Opening a bike shop means opening a retail business.
-In the UK, businesses operating within a physical premises will need what's called a Certificate of Occupancy (CO).
+In the UK, businesses operating within physical premises will need what's called a Certificate of Occupancy (CO).
 A CO is proof that your shop meets the government regulations and zoning laws (especially regarding fire safety) imposed on retailers.

 Running a bike shop also means identifying the specific risks to customers and staff within your shop.
-The presence of sharp repair tools and heavy bikes, as well as the fact that customers will likely be testing bicyles in your store, automatically make it more prone to accident than a vintage clothes shop may be.
+The presence of sharp repair tools and heavy bikes, as well as the fact that customers will likely be testing bicycles in your store, automatically make it more prone to accident than a vintage clothes shop may be.
 That's why it's important to purchase business insurance.
 This will financially protect your store in the event of any on-site incidents.